Economic history of China (1949–present): First Five-Year Plan, 1953–57

-Having restored a viable economic base, the leadership under Mao Zedong, Zhou Enlai, and other revolutionary veterans was prepared to embark on an intensive program of industrial growth and socialization.
+Having restored a viable economic base, the leadership under Mao Zedong, Zhou Enlai, and other revolutionary veterans was prepared to embark on an intensive program of industrial growth and socialist transformation.
 For this purpose the administration adopted the Soviet economic model under the slogan "Learn from the Soviet Union."
 The Soviet approach to economic development was manifested in the First Five-Year Plan (1953–57), which Soviet planners helped formulate.
 As in the Soviet economy, priority was placed on heavy industry and capital goods.
 Large numbers of Soviet engineers, technicians, and scientists assisted in developing and installing new heavy industrial facilities, including many entire plants and pieces of equipment purchased from the Soviet Union.
 Compared to the Soviet planning method, the Chinese approach had less centralized planning with regard to consumer goods and regional planning authorities had greater authority.

 Government control over industry was increased during this period by applying financial pressures and inducements to convince owners of private, modern firms to sell them to the state or convert them into joint public-private enterprises under state control.
+Through joint-public private enterprises, the government held the majority of ownership but private owners (deemed "national capitalists," i.e., supportive of the government) retained minority ownership and had a management role.
+These private owners received fixed dividends based on appraised value of the enterprise at the time of its conversion to a joint public-private enterprise.

 China nationalized commerce, industry, and handicrafts over the period 1953 to 1956.
 Its industrial outputs grew by 31% in 1955 and a further 10% in 1956.
 By 1956, nearly all large-scale commerce and industry had been nationalized and virtually all urban private business ownership had been ended.
 China had finished its efforts to complete a socialist transformation of the domestic economy.
 However, certain market activity persisted and remained underground.

 Agriculture also underwent extensive organizational changes.
 In fall 1953, the CCP's Central Committee instituted a state monopoly in purchasing and marketing of grain (and other raw materials).
 This policy served to break the relationship between wealthy peasants and grain merchants, ending the ability to profit from speculation in grain.